Hitesh0424/biovetra-website/README.md

-# Website CMS with Next.js & MongoDB
+# BIOVETRA - Pharmaceutical Website CMS

-A modern, full-featured Content Management System built with Next.js and MongoDB.
-Manage your website content from anywhere with a secure admin panel.
+A modern, full-featured Content Management System built with Next.js and MongoDB for BIOVETRA Pharmaceuticals.
+Manage pharmaceutical products and website content from anywhere with a secure admin panel.

 ## Features